Statewide basemapping from MassGIS

 MassGIS and its RPA partners want to engage your community in the collaborative development and maintenance of the MSDI layers.
 Here are the specifics for each layer:

-- Orthophoto – Commercial imagery from Digital Globe has been commissioned and licensed by MassGIS for all levels of government in Massachusetts.
+- Orthophoto – Commercial 2011 imagery from Digital Globe has been commissioned and licensed by MassGIS for all levels of government in Massachusetts.
 This imagery can be viewed using the Microsoft Bing service; for special applications the actual image data can be obtained directly from MassGIS.
-The plan is to re-fly statewide imagery in the spring of 2014.
+The plan is to re-fly non-urban areas for imagery in the spring of 2014.
 Some communities may wish to acquire higher resolution imagery – six-inch or even three-inch pixels instead of the one-foot resolution for Digital Globe.
-MassGIS is currently working on setting up a vehicle for communities to jointly acquire 4-band digital imagery at higher resolution.
-Contact Neil MacGaffey at 617.619.5641 for details on the higher resolution imagery project.
+The MassOrtho Consortium is taking the lead in organizing communities to jointly acquire 4-band digital imagery at higher resolution, regardless of their USGS designation of Urban or non-urban.
+In the spring of 2013, the USGS flew the urban areas of: metro Boston (roughly the counties of Essex, Middlesex, Suffolk, Norfolk and the northern "halfs" of Plymouth and Bristol), Worcester and Springfield.

-- Parcels – A standardized, seamless, statewide tax parcel layer from local mapping sources will be complete by the end of FY13.
-Each parcel will be linked to one or more tax records listing owner name, value of land and buildings, use of the property and other common assessing attributes.
+- Parcels – A standardized, seamless, statewide tax parcel layer from local mapping sources was completed in the fall of 2013.
+Each parcel has been linked to one or more tax records listing owner name, value of land and buildings, use of the property and other common assessing attributes.
 This will provide MassGIS users and 911 with more accurate address locations, but it will also support many other state agency goals - facility management, land conservation, economic development, transportation planning, assessment of flood hazard and many other uses.
 MassGIS is urging communities to adopt the Level III standard in maintaining local parcel mapping going forward.
 Sometimes this will require an additional investment to transfer customized features of pre-existing local mapping to the new statewide map, however the quality of the resulting product, and the ability to share it with other GIS users, make this a worthwhile step.
-Call us with any questions or issues on the parcel mapping project; contact Christian Jacqz at 617.619.5639 or Neil MacGaffey at 617.619.5641.